karthik101/30loops-user-docs/30loops-user-docs/client.rst

   Update URI of the repository.

 ``--ssh-key KEY``
-  SSH key for a non-public repository (specify full path).
+  Private SSH key for a non-public repository (specify full path).

 update ``<app>.worker``
 ~~~~~~~~~~~~~~~~~~~~~~~